Face coverings now optional in all NWC buildings. Watch for updates this summer at

 Northern Wyoming's quality of life is a big reason people move here and natives stay...and there is no state sales tax!

-The Northwest experience features personal attention from faculty in small class settings (12:1 student-to-faculty ratio) and extraordinary learning opportunities outside the traditional classroom — international study/travel; student produced literary art magazine, print/online newspaper, webcast, NWC-TV, and KNWT-Radio; numerous internships; and independent study options.
-Solid residential life, student development programs, a large international student population and planned intercultural center, competitive intercollegiate athletics with six NJCAA Division I and two NIRA teams, and more than 60 clubs and organizations close the circle for a lively, truly collegiate atmosphere.
+The Northwest experience features personal attention from faculty in small class settings (12:1 student-to-faculty ratio) and extraordinary learning opportunities outside the traditional classroom — international study/travel, student produced literary art magazine, numerous internships, and independent study options.
+Solid residential life, student development programs, a large international student population and intercultural center, competitive intercollegiate athletics with six NJCAA Division I and two NIRA teams, and more than 40 clubs and organizations close the circle for a lively, truly collegiate atmosphere.

 Northwest's state-mandated service area comprises three rural counties in Wyoming's beautiful Big Horn Basin where about 49,000 people live in 16 communities.
-The college delivers credit, adult education, workforce training, and continuing education classes at the main campus in Powell, centers in Cody and Worland, and extended campus communities.
-Delivery methods are on-site, Internet, and interactive television.
+The college delivers credit, adult education, workforce training, and continuing education classes at the main campus in Powell, a center in Cody, and extended campus communities.

 Annual enrollment at Northwest*